-In September 2016, eleven of the world’s leading nature conservation organisations launched an ambitious new partnership to map, monitor and conserve the most important places for life on earth.
+In September 2016, the world’s leading nature conservation organisations launched an ambitious new partnership to map, monitor and conserve the most important places for life on earth.

 The Key Biodiversity Area Partnership will mobilise the expertise, experience and resources of the partner organisations to:

 The KBA Partnership will enhance global conservation efforts by systematically mapping internationally important sites and ensuring that scarce resources are directed to the most important places for nature.
 The impact of this vital conservation work will be enhanced by promoting targeted investment in conservation action at priority sites.